CoSponsor the Fair Tax Act

 House Republicans believe that transparency, open government and engagement are vital to a modern Congress, and CoSponsor.gov is an important step in that direction.”

 The second coincidence was that I signed in to HubPages to get started on my Hub, and had a notification from bethperry’s question, and a challenge: “go for it in a Hub”.
 I don’t know about the rest of you, but when a charming young lady tells a man to “go for it”, he either goes for it, or goes home with his tail hanging in shame.
-So, and I know you have heard this line before: "here we are".
+So, and I know many of you have heard this line before: "here we are."
 Where do we go from here?

 This outreach site worked - for a while - until Cantor was unseated by Brat in the 2014 elections.
 The site went away shortly after, but the idea lives on at the Congressional home pages of several representatives.